 What are the benefits of Personal Account Protection?

-- Up to five years’ purchase protection against fire, theft and accidental damage on most items you buy from us;
+- Up to five years’ purchase protection against fire, theft, loss and accidental damage on items you buy from us;

-- We will cover your catalogue payments if you are unable to work due to accident, sickness or unemployment.
+- We will pay 25% of your outstanding balance for every 28 day period you are unable to work due to accident, sickness or unemployment.
 Alternatively if you currently don’t work we will pay double your outstanding balance if you go into hospital for seven days or more.

-- Your outstanding balance paid off if you die or are diagnosed with a critical illness;
+- Your outstanding balance paid off if you die or are diagnosed with a terminal illness;

 - An extra £5000 lump sum paid to your estate if you die because of an accident;